michaelkedey/practice-devops-assignments/assignment_010/ASSIGNMENT.md

 ```

-9. **Now you can perform systemctl ommand such as , start, stop, status, etc on the sonarqube service you created.**
+24. **Now you can perform systemctl commands such as , start, stop, status, etc on the sonarqube service you created.**
 eg.
 ```
 sudo systemctl enable sonar